Understanding regression (part 1)

 26.14

 By regressing weight onto 1 we are telling R to run an intercept-only model.
-This means that R will estimate which line will best fit all the values in the outcome variable, just like we have done ourselves earlier by testing different models such as weight = 6kg.
+This means that R will estimate which value will best fit all the values in the outcome variable, just like we have done ourselves earlier by testing different models such as weight = 6 kg.

 The result is an intercept value of 26.144, which matches the mean of the weights.